VladMorozDM/pillsIntakeCalculator/README.md

 # pillsIntakeCalculator

-To run theproject after cloning you need to follow this steps:
+To run the project after cloning you need to follow this steps:
 1. npm install
 2. npm install -g ts-node - If you don't have it, or npm install -D ts-node - if you don't want it globaly